 As usual, we found ourselves walking in the dark to start the hike.
 For a rural destination with minimal machinery, Viñales was surprisingly noisy.
 Roosters – which every household appears to own – crocked the approaching dawn.
 Pigs oinked in muddy delight.
 The sighs of horses were audible over the chirping of cicadas.

 Just past the din of our farmyard friends, we arrived at Los Jazmines Hotel in time to watch sunrise light up the misty valley below.
-Clouds, not yet burnt off by the hot Cuban day, hovered below the top of Viñales most famous sights: it’s towering limestone mogotes.
-A sea of green tobacco fields were cut by ribbons of rusty brown walking paths, which yesterday formed the route for our cycling in Viñales.
-Today, the spectacular scene is the starting point for our hike.
+Clouds, not yet burnt off by the hot Cuban day, hovered below the top of Viñales most famous sights: its towering limestone mogotes.

 A hike which took us down into the Vinales valley, past lush green tobacco fields and beautiful mogotes before ending in the Valle de Palmarito.
-We passed friendly farmers on home-made contraptions pulled along by oxen, cowboys on horseback who wouldn’t look out of place in an old western movie, and old characters sleeping under the shade of trees.
+We passed friendly farmers on homemade contraptions pulled along by oxen, cowboys on horseback who wouldn’t look out of place in an old western movie, and old characters sleeping under the shade of trees.
 It’s Cuba uncomplicated.

 Here’s how to do it.